 Satellite SST validation relies on data from drifting buoys.
 GHRSST and the JCOMM DBCP established a pilot project to define a standard for SST measurements from drifting buoys known as HRSST (high resolution sea surface temperature).
-The majority of buoys now deployed are HRSST compliant and so it is pertinent to analyse the current drifter network to confirm they meet the HRSST standard and to also revisit and refine the standard as required.
+The majority of buoys now deployed are HRSST compliant so it is pertinent to analyse the current drifter network to confirm they meet the HRSST standard and to also revisit and refine the standard as required.

 OBJECTIVES